4D5A/4d5a.github.io/_posts/2022-09-02-active-directory-elevated-users-health-check.md

 * Authenticate using DES or RC4 through Kerberos
 * Renew Kerberos Ticket Granting Tickets for more than the original 4 hours

+> Do not enable Protected Users if you have any Windows Server 2003 Domain Contollers in your domain<sup>4</sup>

+> To use Protected Users, you need to have your Primary Domain Controller Emulator Role running on a server that is Windows Server 2012 R2 or higher<sup>5</sup>

 ### Building the Get-ElevatedADUsers Project

 ## Project Objectives